BernardaP/consuming-APIs/README.md

 ## Bonus

 - Implement the choice of category of the joke!
+  The list of categories is available at this endpoint:<br>`https://api.chucknorris.io/jokes/categories`

 OR

 - Style up the HTML page with your own choice of color and font.
 The layout should be centered on the page and if you want to toss a funny Chuck Norris gif in there for good measure, please do!

-## Hints

-- The list of categories is available at this endpoint:<br>`https://api.chucknorris.io/jokes/categories`
-- Use flexbox and/or grid to create your layout